QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

         QMI signals:

-        RPC constants:
+        RPC Properties:
         - max_frequency: float = 1000000.0
         - max_amplitude: float = 1000.0
         - max_wait: = 10.0

-Using RPC constants
+Using RPC Properties
 ^^^^^^^^^^^^^^^^^^^

 From the docstring printed out you can see that there are four class attributes present: `max_frequency`, `max_amplitude`, `max_noise` and `max_wait`.
-But only three of these are listed under "RPC constants" and `max_noise` is not.
+But only three of these are listed under "RPC Properties" and `max_noise` is not.
 These attributes are used in the class limit different `set` and the `wait` functions to have a maximum possible settable value.
-Now, the maximum values defined as "RPC constants" are now actually modifiable, while the `max_noise` is not.
+Now, the maximum values defined as "RPC Properties" are now actually modifiable, while the `max_noise` is not.
 So, using the usual way of adjusting class variables, the three attributes can given new values, f.ex.:

 >>> nsg.max_amplitude